mdjavid12/INTERNSHIP-SUMMARY/README.md

 This repository contains the work and learnings from my internship.

-Task Manager App - System architecture & Prototyping
+Task Manager App - System architecture & UI prototypes

-This repository contains the system architecture diagrams, ERD, and UI prototypes for a Task Manager Application.

 ## 📌 Completed Tasks